xenonwellz/decentralized-legal-evidence/README.md

 ## How to Use the Application

+Import wallet (Private Key):
+DO NOT USE THIS WALLET FOR ANYTHING ELSE EXCEPT DEVELOPMENT 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80

 1. **Dashboard**: The main interface displays an overview of your cases and evidence
 2. **Cases Management**:
    - Create new legal cases with relevant details